all-out/guides/_guides/rent.md

 - Subsidizing home-defense ships
 - Subsidizing cheap roaming ships

-## I Can't Afford This
+## Frequently Asked Questions

+### I'm Poor, How Can I Pay This?

-We strongly recommend you join our [planetary interaction program](http://all-out.github.io/guides/planetary-interaction/) - at our usual member activity levels, you should be able to pay your rent with about a quarter of your PI money and it takes less than a week to train.
-[Relic exploration](http://all-out.github.io/guides/exploration-relic-data/) is also a simple way of making ISK (not to mention finding content in our chains on the side).
+We strongly recommend you join our [planetary interaction program](http://all-out.github.io/guides/planetary-interaction/) - at our usual activity levels, you should be able to pay your rent with about a quarter of one character's monthly PI money and it takes about a week to train.
+[Relic exploration](http://all-out.github.io/guides/exploration-relic-data/) is also an excellent way of making ISK (not to mention you'll find content for us in our chains on the side).
 Ask in Slack for more ideas if neither of those float your boat.

-## What If I Don't Want to Pay Rent?
+### What If I Don't Want to Pay Rent?

-You can still:
+You will still be able to:

 - Be a member of All-Out
+- See/use our wormhole chains
-- Use the staging POS, meaning you can:
+- Use our staging POS, meaning you can:
     - Enter the force field
-    - Fit ships at the SMA
+    - Fit ships from the SMA
-    - Store ships in the SMA
+    - Store ships in the SMA (public)
-    - Store items in the CHA
+    - Store items in the CHA (public)

+You will *not* be able to:

+- Use any of our secured POS, meaning you can't:
+    - Enter the force field
+    - Have access to any PHA
+    - Have access to any LSAA

+### I'm Rich, How Do I Help Out More?

+You can **pledge** to pay an amount each month *in addition* to your regular rent, as mailed out each month.

+Pledges will be used to offset the rent amount for everyone - by paying more, you are allowing other people who may not be able to make as much ISK as you to pay less.
+The rent equation becomes (**All-Out Operating Expenses** *minus* **Total Pledges**) *divided by* **Number of Renters**.

+Example: Rent would have been be 60m.
+Joe pledges 100m.
+The rent is now 56m.
+Every non-pledger pays 56m, and Joe pays 156m.

 ## Mail Pasta